TeamW/Deliverable-7/README.txt

 Execute build/build.xml with all targets in written order.
 Run will finally run the UI.

+If JUnit tests need to be run, the test suite is available from uk.ac.glasgow.internman.testing.AllTests

 === Contact information ===

 We can be contacted via the unofficial "Computing Science Level 3"